 - Optional – alternative dock base if you use purge bucket

-- Optional – adjustable dock base – alows to adjust the probe position in case of not standard configurations.
-Myself, I use an electronic hall effect endstop and that would be the best base to use, because the standard one is designed for a limit switch endstop.
-However, I went with the standard one, because I like its look better and I increased with few milimeters its lenght in the slicer, to get in the range of the hall sensor.
+- Optional – adjustable dock base – allows adjusting the probe position in case of not standard configurations.
+Myself, I use an electronic hall effect endstop and that would be the best base to use because the standard one is designed for a limit switch endstop.
+However, I went with the standard one, because I like its look better and I increased with few millimeters its length in the slicer, to get in the range of the hall sensor.

 - Neodymium magnets 7 x 6×3